Southern Army (Syria): Initial efforts

-Reportedly, in late July 2017, a small group of Israeli military and intelligence personnel, traveling in ambulances, made a tour of the west Daraa countryside and met with commanders from Jaydour Horan Brigade and Jaysh al-Ababil.
+Reportedly, in late July 2017, a small group of Israeli military and intelligence personnel, allegedly traveling in ambulances, made a tour of the west Daraa countryside and met with commanders from Jaydour Horan Brigade and Jaysh al-Ababil.
 Another meeting then took place in September 2017 in the Quneitra border town of Rafid, where local council leaders, doctors, and militia commanders — including those from Jaydour Horan Brigade, Fursan al-Joulan, and the Syrian Revolutionaries Front — met with an Israeli representative to discuss further cooperation.

 Throughout those meetings Israel tried to form a loyal army in southern Syria, which included a group of opposition factions in the region.
 At that time, it was agreed that the army would include the Syrian Revolutionaries Front, Jabhat Ansar al-Islam, Fursan al-Joulan, and other factions operating in the area.
 This army was deployed in the entire area of Al-Jidour in the northwestern countryside of Daraa, in addition to Nawa, and all the liberated areas in the countryside of Quneitra.
 Israel held more than one meeting with the leaders of Fursan al-Joulan and Jaysh al-Ababil, during which they agreed on armaments, funding, the number and deployment of the army, and the purpose of its formation.
 Israel provided the faction leaders with weapons, including anti-armor weapons, and financed them to buy weapons and ammunition from the liberated areas in the south, including heavy artillery ammunition and Russian T55 and T62 tanks that the IDF does not have.
 The Israeli goal in forming this army was to remove the Iranian threat from the border area with the occupied Golan, and to ensure that fighters from the area would not be displaced, guarantees that Russia later provided to Israel and Jordan in exchange for allowing the regime to launch a military operation in the south to force the opposition to a "settlement."